-The FSC concept of scale, intensity and risk (SIR) is addressed in the FSC Scale, Intensity and Risk Guidelines for Standards Developers SIR Guideline for Standard Developers (FSC-GUI-60-002), under development).
-Standard Developers shall consider this Guideline when developing National Standards.
-The aim of the SIR this Guideline is to provide:
+The FSC concept of scale, intensity and risk (SIR) is addressed in the SIR Guideline for Standard Developers (FSC-GUI-60-002, under development).
+Standard

+Developers shall consider this Guideline when developing National Standards.
+The aim of the SIR Guideline is to provide:

 - A generic framework for Standard Developers to address scale, intensity and risk (SIR) in developing National Forest Stewardship Standards and Interim National Standards; - Definitions for the factors 'scale', 'intensity' and 'risk', which can be used as starting point by Standard Developers for the establishment of national thresholds; - Clarification of what specifically SIR refers to.
 SIR primarily is related to 'risk' and the potential unacceptable negative impacts of management activities.
-In some cases SIR is also linked to other elements external to The Organization; and - A Criterion level analysis of the values that are potentially at risk - Definitions and generic thresholds for the factors 'scale' and 'intensity', which can be used as starting point by Standard Developers for the establishment of national thresholds; - Clarification of what specifically SIR refers to.
-SIR primarily is related to the impact of management activities but in some cases is also linked to other elements external to The Organization; and - A Criterion level analysis of what is potentially at risk.
+In some cases SIR is also linked to other elements external to The Organization; and - A Criterion level analysis of the values that are potentially at risk.